Sirs0ri/PersonalAssistant/README.md

 ## To Do

-### "Mainframe"
+### Mainframe

-- Auto-updater
+#### Auto-updater

-    - trigger: schedule plugin, hourly
+- [ ] trigger: schedule plugin, hourly
-    - check if an update is available (via last downloaded commit)
+- [ ] check if an update is available (via last downloaded commit)
-    - if yes:
+- [ ] if yes:
     - copy current files to a backup location
     - pull the latest changes from GitHub
         - subprocess.Popen("home/pi/Desktop/update_git.sh")
     - stop and restart the server
     - wait 2 minutes for the "ok"
     - if there is no Ok-command:
         - stop the server
         - restore the previously backed-up files
         - start the Server again
     - notify me about success/failure

+#### Processing
-- react to input -> process()
+- [ ] react to input -> process()
+- [ ] Multitasking

+#### Other

-- eyecandy: create a website that is shown on raspberrypi2:5000/ which allows to enter commands and restart/stop the server
+- [ ] eyecandy: create a website that is shown on raspberrypi2:5000/ which allows to enter commands and restart/stop the server
-- Multitasking

 ### Plugins